Skip to main content Skip to main navigation Skip to search

 Data

-Figure 4 Area of the Northern Prawn Fishery, 2022
+Figure 4 Area and stock status of the Northern Prawn Fishery, 2023

 Key findings and results

 The growth in TFP since 2004–05 was driven by a reduction in inputs used in the fishery, which coincided with a period of growth in outputs.
 In the early part of this period, a reduction in the number of vessels operating is likely to have led to a more efficient fleet structure.
 In the latter part, improved conversion of inputs to outputs has played a greater role in improving TFP.
-Since 2015–16 the growth in TFP has been significant but not enough to offset the dampening effects of a declining fisher TOT on overall NER of the fishery.
+Since 2015–16 TFP has varied with no trend, so the declining TOT are a least partly responsible for falling fishery NER.

 Other fishery and vessel-level indicators